-Euphorbia myrsinites, commonly known as Myrtle Spurge or Donkey Tail, is an interesting succulent perennial native to rocky and grassy places of southeastern Europe and Asia Minor.
+Euphorbia myrsinites, commonly known as Myrtle Spurge or Donkey Tail, is an attractive succulent native to rocky and grassy places of southeastern Europe and Asia Minor.
 Depending on where you live, it is a beautiful garden plant or a horrible pest.
-In England, it has been given the Royal Horticulture Society's Award of Garden Merit, but is considered a noxious weed in several western states and should not be planted in those areas.
-In the moister eastern United States, where it is less likely to be invasive, it can be a good addition to some gardens.
+In England, it has been given the Royal Horticulture Society's Award of Garden Merit but is considered a noxious weed in several western states and should not be planted in those areas.
+In the moister eastern United States, where it is less likely to be invasive, it can be an excellent addition to some gardens.
 It is hardy in USDA plant hardiness zones 5 to 9.
 Myrtle Spurge propagates best from seeds, but it will also grow from softwood cuttings.

 Propagation by Seed

 Start Myrtle Spurge seeds in somewhat large containers, so they have room to spread and produce a developed root system by planting time.
 Keep the containers indoors or in a cold frame during the germination process if starting them in a frost-prone climate.

 Fill 4-inch (10 cm) containers with drainage holes with a mixture of 5 parts seed-starting compost and 1 part coarse sand or perlite.
 Leave the top 0.5 inches (1.2 cm) of each pot empty.
 Add water until the growing mixture feels moist in the top 3 inches (7.5 cm).
 Scatter 4 or 5 Myrtle Spurge seeds onto the soil.
 Gently press them onto the surface to anchor them.
 Cover the seeds with a 0.25 inch (0.6 cm) thick layer of soil.
 Mist the soil to settle it.

-Arrange the containers on a propagation mat near a source of bright, indirect sunlight, such as near a lightly shaded south-facing window.
+Arrange the containers on a propagation mat near a source of bright indirect sunlight.
 Set the propagation mat temperature to 85 °F (30 °C) during the day and 70 °F (21 °C) at night.
 Maintain a light, constant level of moisture in the mixture.
-Avoid letting the compost dry out completely, but don't overwater because the seeds may rot.
+Avoid letting the compost dry out completely, but do not overwater because the seeds may rot.